-I did it all – this was my baby.
-Design, development, Mailchimp integration, and ongoing support.
-For the music academy site, I had worked with a developer, and on this one I was able to reuse certain parts again (custom post types).
+I wore all of the required hats: design, development, mailchimp integration, and ongoing support.
+For the other music academy site, I joined forces with a developer.
 The client supplied all content.

 Process & Timeline

 - Define the scope and timeline for both parties

 - Design blocky wireframes to focus broadly

 - Complete style guide to touch on the details

 - Develop beta site

 - Connect mailing list and create email marketing strategy

 - Launch and deliver documentation: WordPress Tips and Website Manual